z3nL/domainexpansion/README.md

 #### Peer-2-Peer game hosting with web sockets

 We figured this system would be (relatively) quick and easy to set up and implement.
-To eleminate the need for extra logic to simulate a "host", we chose to use a server as a middleman relay so that both players could use the same client side logic.
+To eliminate the need for extra logic to simulate a "host", we chose to use a server as a middleman relay so that both players could use the same client side logic.

 Player 1 <===> Server <===> Player 2